Budget 2017: More support announced for families

 For one, the Government will provide more subsidies for couples who buy their first HDB home from the resale market by increasing the CPF Housing Grant.

 Currently, first-timer couples get S$30,000 when they buy a resale flat.
-With immediate effect, this amount will be increased to S$50,000 for couples who buy resale flats that are 4-room or smaller, and S$40,000 for couples who buy resale flats that are 5-room or larger.
+With immediate effect, this amount will be increased to S$50,000 for couples who buy four-room or smaller resale flats, and S$40,000 for couples who buy five-room or larger resale flats.

 “Together with the Additional CPF Housing Grant and Proximity Housing Grant, a couple can now receive a total of up to S$110,000 in housing grants when buying a resale flat, depending on the flat location, flat type and their income,” he said.
 “Other eligible first-timers will also benefit from some grant enhancement.”